-All this has placed increasing pressure on our doctors and nurses who feel they cannot continue to work the number of hours a week that they do now.
-It has led to some doctors leaving to take up jobs at other hospitals where they can enjoy a better balance between their work and their personal lives.
+It is becoming more difficult to make sure that we have enough doctors, nurses and other healthcare staff to provide many of the same services, 24 hours a day, seven days a week at both our hospitals.
+A local and national shortage of doctors, nurses and other healthcare professionals has led to difficulties in recruiting and we have had to employ temporary staff.
+The increasing pressure that this has placed on our doctors and nurses has led to some of them leaving to take up jobs at other hospitals where they can enjoy a better balance between their work and their personal lives.
 We believe that, by having a separate Planned Care site and Emergency Care site, it would attract more doctors and nurses to work at both our hospitals in the future.